crisluengo/doxpp/doc/json_output.md

    "id": "",           // unique identifier
    "title": "",        // file name, with path from project root "doc": "",
-   "subpages": []      // list of ids of child pages
+   "parent": "",       // ID of the parent page, if any "subpages": []      // list of IDs of child pages
 }

 One page has the ID 'index', this is the main page, and the root of the hierarchy.